 Since ANZSCO began classifying occupations into Skill Level 1 through Skill Level 5 categories, when analyzing the professional competence of each occupation in ANZSCO, managers, professional academic authorities, proficient institutions, and others were employed to confirm that the data is as credible and applicable as feasible.
 To distinguish between skill levels, the following categories are employed:

 SKILL LEVEL 1

-This level of occupation encompasses the skills equivalent to a bachelor’s degree or above education level.
-The standard qualifications can be superseded for a minimum of five years of appropriate expertise.
-In some circumstances, relevant expertise and an on-the-job internship may be required supplementary to the prescribed accreditation.
+Skill level 1 occupation encompasses the skills equivalent to a bachelor’s degree or above in education.
+The standard qualifications can be substituted for a minimum of five years of appropriate expertise.
+In some circumstances, relevant expertise and an on-the-job internship may be required in addition to the prescribed accreditation.

 SKILL LEVEL 2

-A level of expertise equivalent to the one of the below is pivotal for skill level-2 occupations:
+A level of expertise equivalent to one of the following is pivotal for skill level-2 occupations: